 Type 1 Permits are good for one year from the date of issuance or until the transfer of the property, whichever occurs first.
 Type 2 Permits are also good for one year from the date of issuance.
 If an entity holding a Type 2 Permit is sold, the seller and buyer may need to take a few extra steps that are specified in the ordinance.
-In any case, a Permit may be revoked according to the process laid out in the ordinance.
+Type 3 Permits are also good for one year, but are not renewable.
+In any case, a Permit can be revoked according to the process laid out in the ordinance.